Getting Here Car & Ferry

 Driving to Labrador

-It’s possible to drive to Labrador from the mainland of Canada via the Québec-Labrador Highway, also known as Expedition 51°.
-You can reach western Labrador via Québec Route 389, a partially paved 570-kilometre highway that runs north from Baie-Comeau.
-The travel time is about eight hours.
-More than 400 kilometres of the road is paved, in two sections, with the remainder being gravel.
-Services along the route are very limited, but the terrain is marvellous, rising from the lower reaches of the North Shore to the escarpment that is the Canadian Shield.
+The travel time is about eight hours from Baie Comeau, QC, to Labrador City.
+Services along the route are very limited, but the terrain is marvellous, rising from the lower reaches of the Québec Lower North Shore to the escarpment that is the Canadian Shield.
 Crossing from Québec to Labrador moves you from Eastern Time to Atlantic Time (1 hour ahead).

 Driving across Labrador